 Instead, you brought your requests to His mother.
 ‘Hail Mary, full of grace, the Lord is with thee…’ Actually, I did say this prayer, yes, over and over again while fingering those black beads till some of them lost their finish, but even then, I didn’t have anything special I wanted from God, even through her.
 I was just happy to be alive, and not be on the wrong side of things.

 Aha!
 That’s it, I guess.
-When I look back, though I went through some pretty nasty things and had some hair-raising experiences (actually, humiliating would be the better word), it just never occurred to me to ask God to ‘get me outta this mess!’
-Even before I became obsessed with the bible and started actually talking to the Lord (when I was twenty-four years old, I finally noticed He’d been talking back to me since I was a child) it somehow seemed irreverent to ask Him for anything.
-It was as if to ask Him to change something in my life was tantamount (I just made up that word.
-Does it mean anything?) to tell Him He didn’t know what He was doing to make things so difficult for me.
+When I look back, though I went through some pretty nasty things and had some hair-raising experiences—actually, humiliating would be the better word—it just never occurred to me to ask God to ‘get me outta this mess!’
+Even before I became obsessed with the bible and started actually talking to the Lord—when I was twenty-four years old, I finally noticed He’d been talking back to me since I was a child—it somehow seemed irreverent to ask Him for anything.
+It was as if to ask Him to change something in my life was tantamount to telling Him He didn’t know what He was doing to make things so difficult for me.

-Even when I only believed in signs and didn’t know Him personally (yes, I admit it.
-I am ‘born again’!) it still seemed cheeky to put God on the spot, as if He were Someone you could corner.
+Even when I only believed in signs and didn’t know Him personally, it still seemed cheeky to put God on the spot, as if He were Someone you could corner.

 But wait a minute!
 I just realized something!
 I go to church!
 I pray along with the ‘prayers of the people’ during worship services.
 ‘In peace, let us pray to the Lord…’ Yeah, that’s right.
 And I make the sign of the cross over myself when we come to petitions I especially want to add my ‘amen’ to, like ‘for an angel of peace, a guardian of our souls and bodies, let us ask the Lord…’